BenjaGross/BenjaGross.github.io/source/_posts/2016-02-22-about-trie-ing-part-2.markdown

 ---
 ##Implementing a Trie in Ruby

-In my last post I talked about benefits, reasons, and potential negatives about using a trie, a data type that is great to use for matching string patterns.
+In my [last post](http://benjagross.github.io/blog/2016/02/19/about-trie-ing/) I talked about benefits, reasons, and potential pitfalls of using tries.
+For a quick refresher, a trie, often called a prefix-tree is a  a data type that is great to use for matching string patterns.
+Check out the [wikipedia article](https://en.wikipedia.org/wiki/Trie) for more info.
 For this post I will talk about how to implement a trie in Ruby.

 #### The Groundwork
 The first thing we want to do to build this trie is set up a `Trie` class that can initialize with a specialized nested hash.
 Since this will the actual data structure of the trie we can call it `tree`